Key Takeaways

 | Revenue recognition | Lower of fair value or PV of lease payments at market rate | N/A |

-| Cost of sale | Cost (or carrying amount) less PV of unguaranteed residual | N/A |
+| Cost of sale | Cost (or carrying amount, if different) less PV of unguaranteed residual | N/A |

 | Initial direct costs | Expensed immediately | Included in net investment |